dmd-program/dmd-100/project/ritual/discover_journey_map.md

 ## Report in

-Photograph or scan your journey map and upload it to the assignment submission.
+Photograph or scan your journey map and upload it to the Studio.

 ## Citation